PrototypeInteractive/static-html-boilerplate/README.md

 ### Deploy

+1. Run: `npm run deploy` to build

-You only need to deploy the server code and the dist folder.
+You only need to deploy the server code and the public folder.

 [Deploy on AWS EB](https://github.com/PrototypeInteractive/standards/wiki/elasticbeanstalk)